alexive/visual-goodies/README.md

 `git clone https://github.com/alexive/visual-goodies.git && cd visual-goodies && echo "include ':library', ':demo'" > settings.gradle`

 Then open the project on Android Studio and run the demo module

+##Apps that use this library
+None yet!
+If your use it in your app, feel free to open up an issue and i'll just mention it here

+##Why I did this
+After learning to code and doing a few Android apps just for me to learn, I found myself writing the same code over and over again.
+Then, in college, I realized I could reuse the code, so I decided to move the repeated parts onto a separate project tweak it a bit and voilà!
+This includes list adapters, dialogs, cards, etc

+##Wishlist (or TODO):
+* Swipeable list items
+* Drag and drop to reorder
+* Pull to refresh
+* Even more cards

 ## License
 ```